replete/biscuitman/README.md

 #### [View demo](https://replete.github.io/biscuitman)

-I didn't like sending 100KB+ for a simple cookie consent solution so I wrote my own in vanilla JS.
-It's currently **3kB** brotli compressed, including CSS.
+I didn't like sending 100KB+ for a simple cookie consent solution so I wrote this.
+It's currently **2.9kB/br or 3.4kB/gz**, including CSS.
+It's designed to be as small as possible with a good enough featureset for basic cookie consent.

-The goal was to make something as small as possible and versatile enough that I could drop it on my optimized sites for basic use, adhering to GDPR.

 - Stores consent in `localStorage`, exposes in `window.Consent` and through custom events fired on `document`
 - Handles consent granulated by custom sections (e.g. essential, performance, analytics...)